Board of Directors

-Kym has been teaching and supporting women since 1994; helping families to find their voice in labor and birth; understanding that birth is a normal, life changing experience and with understanding, positive support, and respectful communication we can bring babies into the world safer and healthier.
-She is the owner of Traditions of Love Childbirth Services, LLC where she provides private childbirth education, breastfeeding education, sex education, and labor doula services; she is also a professional speaker on the subjects.
+Kym has been teaching and supporting women since 1994 by helping families find their voice in labor and birth.
+She is the owner of Traditions of Love Childbirth Services, LLC where she provides private childbirth education, breastfeeding education, sex education, and labor doula services.
+She is also a professional speaker on these subjects.
 She is a national and international certified childbirth educator and labor doula trainer for CAPPA, conducting workshops all around the country.
-She began her work in Hawaii in 1994 with ICEA; she went on to become a member of CAPPA, the World Largest Professional Childbirth Education Organization, in 2000.
-She held the position of Executive Director of Childbirth Education Programs and Executive Director of Marketing.
-Kym also has a successful background in Marketing and Event Planning, having raise thousands of dollars for non-profits.
-Kym has lived Gainesville, FL. since 2001, where she has raised two amazing children, has educated over 4000 families and support more than 250 births.
-Kym has been a FSTM Board member since 2011.
+She also held the position of Executive Director of Childbirth Education Programs and Executive Director of Marketing for CAPPA.
+Kym also has a successful background in marketing and event planning, having raised thousands of dollars for non-profits.
+Kym has educated over 4000 families and supported more than 250 births.

 Sylvia is the founder and Director of Morning Meadow Preschool and Kindergarten, a Waldorf based early childhood program.
 Ms. Paluzzi has been working with children for 25 years and has been educated at the University of Florida as well as receiving her degree as a Waldorf educator in Early Childhood from SunBridge College in New York.
 Ms. Paluzzi was the founding member of the Friends of Midwives Gainesville chapter and served as president for ten years.
 FOM is a grass roots organization dedicated to informing families on all birth options available.
 She has 3 sons, all brought into the world by the loving care of a licensed midwife.